MarcoTUM/Groceryou_Backend/README.md

 Stop Server:
 ### `Ctrl + C`

-To change database url, go to `server.js` and edit:
+To change database url, go to `src/config.js` and edit:
 ~~~~
-const connectionString
+let mongoString
 ~~~~

 Currently only a dummy model available: models/shopReqModel.js

+Use postman to check out implemented CRUD operations, will also persist on the mongoDB atlas.